livingdocsIO/documentation/content/guides/media-library/media-library-setup/index.md

 ```

 #### Caveats
-- With `release-2021-06`, using `li-named-crops` metadata plugin on `mediaImage` types in combination with asset translation has some suboptimal behaviors.
-This will be improved in a next release.
+- With {{< release "release-2021-06" >}}, using `li-named-crops` metadata plugin on `mediaImage` types in combination with asset translation has some suboptimal behaviors.
+This will be improved in a future release.
 - Both `translatable` and `replaceable` might need handling in your delivery regarding caching, fallback resolution when rendering different languages etc. You need to be aware of this and find solutions.
 Setting these assets triggers a `mediaLibraryEntry.update` event on the Events API and the webhooks in the same way as updating the metadata does.